jsdf/browserify-incremental/README.md

 ## b.on('bytes', function (bytes) {})

-When a bundle is generated, this event fires with the number of bytes.
+When a bundle is generated, this event fires with the number of bytes written.

 ## b.on('time', function (time) {})